 If a continuous section of code exceeds 10-15 lines, create a FORM for the code.

-Minimize the amount of code between the START-OF-SELECTION and END-OF-SELECTION.
-The code between these statements should in most cases consist of PERFORM statements.
+Minimize the amount of in START-OF-SELECTION.
+The code in these statements should in most cases consist of PERFORM or CALL METHOD statements.

 Statements that process multiple parameters such as move and write should be formatted with each parameter on a separate line.